rsitools/photonic/README.md

-# 📸 Photonic
+# 📸 PhotonKit

-**Photonic** is a smart backup tool that helps you copy and organize your photos and videos from memory cards, phones, or cameras into your main storage drive — automatically grouped by date and camera.
+**PhotonKit** is a mildly opinionated backup tool that helps you copy and organize your photos and videos from memory cards, phones, or cameras into your main storage drive — automatically grouped by date and camera.

+It is opinionated in that it assumes and imposes a directory structure and processing rules.
+It uses EXIF data in photos to organize content into folders like `2025/2025-05-24/camera-name/`.

 ---

-## ✅ What Photonic Does
+## ✅ What PhotonKit Does

-- Copies your photos/videos into folders like this:
+- Copies your photos/videos into target folders in the following structure:

 ```

-YourStorageDrive/
+YourTargetStorageDrive/
 └── 2025/
   └── 2025-05-24/
     └── canon-eos-r5/